- What is Irish citizenship by naturalisation?

 Irish citizenship is the final step of the immigration journey for foreign nationals in Ireland.
 As an Irish citizen, you can enjoy full State freedoms without restrictions, and you will also be eligible to apply for an Irish passport.

-The most fundamental requirement is that the applicant has spent at least five years living lawfully in Ireland (known as reckonable residence), though under certain circumstances, just three years of reckonable residence can lead to Irish citizenship by naturalisation.
+The most fundamental requirement is that the applicant has spent at least five years living lawfully in Ireland (known as reckonable residence), though under certain circumstances, just three years of reckonable residence can lead to citizenship by naturalisation.

 What is Irish Citizenship by naturalisation?

 If you are a foreign national with no familial ties to Ireland, you can become an Irish citizen through the process of naturalisation.
 To be eligible for citizenship by naturalisation you must be able to fulfil a number of requirements.